 - To that end, don't take Russian stonewall demeanor as unfriendliness.
 Russians are just not into fake social gestures.
-But if you've earned their trust, you'll have a friend for life.
-And if you're genuinely interested in their country, many people will be willing to show you around or help any way they can.
+But if you're genuinely interested in their country, many people will be willing to show you around or help any way they can.

 With over 200 museums, St. Petersburg is home to some of the world's most renowned art collections.
 You'd be remiss not to take advantage of this aesthetic bounty.
 The key is knowing when.